srid/motif/README.md

 systemctl --user start motifapp
 ```

-Then visit http://localhost:9001/index.html in the browser.
+Then visit http://localhost:9000/index.html in the browser.

-Note that the server is hardcoded to use `~/Dropbox/Apps/motifdb` as the location of the (acid-state) database.
+Note that the backend is hardcoded to store the (acid-state) database under `~/Dropbox/Apps/motifdb`.

 ## Roadmap